chrisgleissner/java-kotlin/README.md

 Description of table columns:

-- **Sample**: Interface implemented by both Java and Kotlin: Java prod code - Kotlin prod code - Java test - Kotlin test.
-Both tests verify both varieties of prod code.
+- **Sample**: Interface followed by implementations for Java and Kotlin, then followed by tests using Java and Kotlin.
+Both tests verify both implementations.
 - **Description**: High-level overview of sample use case.
 - **imm, data, etc.**: IDs of Kotlin features examined by the sample; see table above.